Conformal Bjorken flow in the general frame and its attractor: Similarities and discrepancies with the M\"uller-Israel-Stewart formalism: Conformal Bjorken flow

-The occurrence of such solutions is an aspect of non-linear differential equations and thus cannot appear in the Landau frame.
+The occurrence of such solutions is an aspect of nonlinear differential equations and thus cannot appear in the Landau-Lifshitz frame.
 However, a solution that is independent of any initial or boundary conditions may not be physical.
-In our case, the unphysical nature of the exact solution is confirmed by the observation that it gives rise to a negative value for $P_L$ that is
+In our case, the unphysical nature of the exact solution is confirmed by the observation that it gives rise to a negative temperature in the on-shell limit. \end{enumerate}